keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 ## Conclusion

-While setting up Keel and Webhook Relay can take several of your precious minutes away, it saves enormous amount of time later.
+While setting up Keel and Webhook Relay can take several of your precious minutes away, it saves an enormous amount of time later.
 Not only you get an instant update to your applications based on policies but you also ensure that you won't update wrong cluster or environment by mistake.
 And, of course, you won't even need to use `kubectl` for your application updates.

-Once Keel is setup in your cluster in can manage many (all) of your applications.
+Once Keel is set up in your cluster in can manage many (all) of your applications.
 When you add your next app to the cluster, just specify the policy and point DockerHub webhook to the same Webhook Relay endpoint.
 Keel will filter out relevant deployments based on webhook payload and update them.

 If you have any questions or find parts of this tutorial incorrect, please raise an issue on Keel's repository [here](https://github.com/keel-hq/keel/issues)